koganas/senior-frontend-test/README.md

 - `validateForm` checks each form entry using the computed property `hasError`
 - `validateEmail` tests a string with a regular expression for emails.

 To verify length, I compared the `inputMask` prop with the field values.
-If there were more complex fields to validate, I would consider using [VeeValidate](https://vee-validate.logaretm.com/v3).
+If there were more complex fields to validate, I would consider using [VeeValidate](https://vee-validate.logaretm.com/v3), but I prefered "keeping it simple" as mentioned on the test.

 #### Tools
 - [Nuxt.js](https://github.com/nuxt/nuxt.js)